 - Are your eating and sleeping habits out of your control?

 Emotional regulation is an essential ingredient of addiction recovery.
 Emotional regulation means learning to manage and put up with emotional distress.
 In addiction recovery, addicts have to manage their negative feelings without taking drugs.
-On the other hand in active addiction, they are use to manage their emotional problems with the help of drugs.
-Poor emotional regulation is often a major contribution in the development of addiction.
+On the other hand in active addiction, they are used to manage their emotional problems with the help of drugs.
+Poor emotional regulation is often a major contribution to the development of addiction.
 To cope with difficult feelings they may fall back on substance abuse.
 Emotional regulation is one of the cornerstones of addiction recovery.

 - Modulation of Emotional Regulation:

 As far as addicts are concerned they believe either to have all or nothing.
 Because in their surfing emotions it takes a long time to bring them back to the normal level.
-They are over whelmed by the hype of emotions and thus face the impair functioning.
+They are overwhelmed by the hype of emotions and thus face the impair functioning.

 - Tolerance of frustration: